 Are you looking to move warehouses, add on to your existing warehouse, or just utilize your current space better?
 The first step you should take for all of the above should be to determine your current space usage to develop a warehouse plan.
 This is an important step that shouldn’t be overlooked for many reasons; the main reason being you could be misguided in thinking what you need.
 The process of warehouse space planning has an entire career profession built around it because it’s a complicated process that takes an expert opinion to make the best decisions possible.

-Carrying out the process of creating a warehouse plan will be easiest with a professional’s help; it provides the security of making sure everything is done the right way the first time in the most efficient manner.
+Carrying out the process of creating a warehouse plan will be easiest with professional warehouse layout design help; it provides the security of making sure everything is done the right way the first time in the most efficient manner.
 You may find ‘Warehouse Space Calculators” through searching on Google or any other search engine, but some are not as accurate as others and if you don’t know exactly what you’re entering it could be disastrous to your end result.
 Another tip would be to develop your warehouse plan during slow times of business.

 Why Determine your Current Warehouse Space Usage?

 If you’re thinking of moving warehouses, it’s important to know what you’re looking for.
 Without knowing your current warehouse capacity, both theoretical and working, you really don’t know what you’re looking for.
 Your current warehouse size could be just fine, but the space itself needs to be better utilized.
 You could also need something much larger than you anticipated.
 With that large of an investment, it’s important to know exactly what you need.